Non-melanoma Skin Cancer

 Other factors which increase the risk of developing an SCC or BCC include the following:

 - A family history of skin cancer.
-This may be related to the fact that you may inherit fair skin which is more easily sun-damaged but other genetic factors may play a part in some cases.
+This may be related to inheriting fair skin which is more easily sun-damaged but other genetic factors may play a part in some cases.

 - Using sunbeds or similar tanning machines which emit UV light.

-- If you have a solar keratosis (actinic keratosis).
+- Having a solar keratosis (actinic keratosis).
 This is a small, rough bump which develops on the skin.
 It is caused by a lot of exposure to the sun over many years.

-- If you have already had a previous skin cancer.
+- Having already had a previous skin cancer.

 - Occasionally, a skin cancer can develop on an area of skin previously damaged with a burn, scar, a long-standing sore, persistent inflammation, X-ray exposure or certain chemicals (such as arsenic or creosote).